 HPD: Health Provider Directory

-ICMP: Internet Control Message Protocol, one of the core protocols of the Internet Protocol Suite.
+ICMP: Internet Control Message Protocol, one of the core protocols of the Internet Protocol Suite this also includes the Simple Network Management Protocol (snmp) which assists with the management of network-connected devices.
 These messages are typically used for diagnostic or control purposes or generated in response to errors in IP operations; used by the operating systems of networked computers to send error messages indicating that a host or router could not be reached, or to relay a query message.
 Allows for a ping.

 IHE: Integrating the Healthcare Enterprise; a global initiative that drives the adoption of standards to address specific clinical needs (specify precisely how standards are to be used to address needs, eliminating ambiguity)and ensuring a higher level of practical interoperability